 No one knows for sure.
 The park was named after the Shenandoah River, which flows through the Shenandoah Valley, located just west of the park.
 Many theories and versions exist as to what the word "Shenandoah" means, including: "daughter of the stars," "silver water," "river through the spruces," "river of high mountains," "great meadow." and "big flat place."
 It could also be named for the fallen chief Sherando or for a tribe called the Senedoes, who lived in the valley until 1730.

-Rapidan Camp, formerly known as Camp Hoover, was the Summer White House of President Herbert Hoover and his wife, Lou Henry Hoover.
-It is situated where two streams join to form the Rapidan River, since Hoover liked to relax while fishing.
-He also conducted much business there.
-The President and his wife spent many weekends in the Camp in the Brown House, which has recently been reconstructed to conform to the appearance it had during their time (1929-1932).
-When leaving office, Hoover donated the property to the National Park Service for incorporation into the soon-to-be-established Shenandoah National Park.
-Today Rapidan Camp is a National Historic Landmark - and a site well worth visiting.
-You can hike down from Milam Gap or take a van ride from Byrd Visitor Center.
-More...
+Rapidan Camp, formerly known as Camp Hoover, was the summer White House of President Herbert Hoover and his wife, Lou Henry Hoover.
+Since Hoover enjoyed fishing, it is situated where two streams join to form the Rapidan River.
+He also conducted official business from the retreat.
+While at the camp, the President and his wife stayed in The Brown House, which has been reconstructed to conform to the appearance it had during their time (1929-1932).

-In the 1930s, over 400 families lived within the boundaries of what is now Shenandoah National Park.
-Some families moved out on their own.
-Others moved into homes in the resettlement communities set up by Rural Resettlement Administration.
-These homes, in several areas near the park, could be bought with no down payment and a low-interest mortgage.
+In the 1930s, over 400 mountain resident families lived within the boundaries of what is now Shenandoah National Park.
+When the park was established, some families moved out on their own, while others moved into homes in resettlement communities set up by Rural Resettlement Administration.
 Several older individuals were allowed to live out their lives in their home within the park.
-More...

-The Civilian Conservation Corps was a part of President Franklin Roosevelt's New-Deal program.
-From 1933-1942, thousands of young men lived and worked in CCC camps in and adjacent to the park.
+The Civilian Conservation Corps was a part of President Franklin Roosevelt's New Deal program.
+From 1933-1942, thousands of young men lived and worked in CCC camps in, and adjacent to, the park.
 The "boys" built rock walls, trails, fire roads, log structures, scenic overlooks, and more.
 They planted hundreds of thousands of trees and shrubs and are responsible for much of what visitors to Shenandoah see today.
-This year marks the 75th anniversary of the work of the CCC boys in Shenandoah National Park.
-More...